The Industrial Revolution

 While you watch

-- In what ways is the Internet similar to the railroad?
+- How is the internet like the railroad?

 After you watch